-ASIL = Acceptable Source Impact Level $\mu\text{g}/\text{m}^3$ = micrograms per cubic meter
+$\mu\text{g}/\text{m}^3$ = micrograms per cubic meter

-At Fluid Motion's request, Landau used AERMOD to predict the maximum concentration increases of styrene and MMA associated with the Project for comparison with odor thresholds.
-Consistent with the odor analysis submitted in support of the application that resulted in NOC No. 12155, the current analysis predicted 3-minute average concentration increases for the comparisons with odor thresholds.
+At Fluid Motion's request, Landau used AERMOD to predict the maximum concentration increases of styrene and MMA associated with the Facility for comparison with odor thresholds.
+The analysis predicted 3-minute average concentrations for the comparisons with odor thresholds.
 AERMOD was designed primarily for use in the air permitting process and is therefore capable of calculating pollutant concentrations based on averaging periods that match those of ambient standards, the shortest of which is 1 hour.
 To produce a 3-minute average concentration, a scaling factor (Turner 1969) was used to extrapolate maximum 3-minute average concentration increases from maximum 1-hour average concentration increases calculated using AERMOD.
-The maximum 1-hour average concentration increases calculated by AERMOD and the scaled maximum 3-minute average concentration increases, as well as the odor threshold ranges for comparison, are presented in Table 9.
+The maximum 1-hour average concentration increases calculated by AERMOD and the scaled maximum 3-minute average concentration increases, as well as the odor threshold ranges for comparison, are presented in Table 8.
+Concentrations in the low part of the range are unlikely to cause odor issues.